 Statins – drugs regularly prescribed to help people lower their cholesterol levels – also made an appearance at the conference – with headlines suggesting that “taking them could halve the risk of cancer” after two large studies reported a link.

-However – as we pointed out here – there are some drawbacks to the way the studies were carried out.
+But there are some drawbacks to the way the studies were carried out.
 They were ‘observational’: only involving people who had already been diagnosed with cancer and then looking back to record how long they had been taking statins, if at all.

 At the moment this is only showing a statistical link, and there isn’t enough evidence to prove that anyone should take statins to lower their risk of dying from cancer.